Compare & Contrast – Disney’s Lighting Lane with Universal’s Express Pass

 Share This!

-We at Touring Plans HQ frequently receive questions about Walt Disney World’s Lighting Lane and Universal Orlando’s Express Pass.
+Touring Plans HQ frequently receives questions about Walt Disney World’s Lighting Lane and Universal Orlando’s Express Pass line skipping options.
 Both offer shorter queue waits with different tradeoffs.
-In this article, we will cover Lighting Lane and Express Pass, their benefits, and downsides, and tell you if either is worth your purchase.
+In this article, we will cover Lighting Lane and Express Pass, their benefits, downsides, and help you determine if they are worth a purchase.

 (Photo by @Blog_Mickey)